-This summer we are conducting a programme of conservation work from the first week in July that will restore the front elevation of the Hall.
+As you visit over the next few weeks you may notice that the Parterre side of the Hall will be getting a bit of a face-lift.
+We are conducting a programme of conservation work that will restore the Parterre side elevation of the Hall.
 It is a great opportunity to see what happens behind the scenes as we look after our special places.

 What is happening?

-Over the summer all the exterior woodwork at the front of the Hall will be checked for any damage that may have occurred and re-painted.
-This is also a perfect opportunity for the team to monitor the condition of all the historic paint and glass that is at the front of the Hall.
+Over the next few weeks all the exterior woodwork at the side of the Hall will be checked for any damage that may have occurred and re-painted.
+This is also a perfect opportunity for the team to monitor the condition of all the historic paint and glass that is at the side of the Hall.

 Why is this happening?